-If pancreatic cancer is found, results from finished tests and new tests will help find out what stage it's in.
-The stage is based on how the tumor looks like during testing.
+If pancreatic cancer is found, results from finished tests and new tests will help find out what stage it is in.
+The stage is based on what the tumor looks like during testing.
 It will help your doctors come up with ways to treat it.
-The stage of cancer is based on where the tumor is and how far it’s spread.
+The stage of cancer is based on where the tumor is and how far it has spread.

 Tests that help with cancer stage are:

 - Blood tests to see how your liver and kidneys are working.

 - Imaging tests—To find how far the cancer has spread from the pancreas.
 They also help with finding growths in other parts of the body.
 Some tests use contrast material to highlight structures.
 This makes them easier to see.
 These may be:

 - Chest CT scan